mozilla/addons_daily/README.md

 ### Schema

-The data is partitioned by submission_date_s3 which is formatted as %Y%m%d, like 20180130.
+The data is partitioned by `submission_date_s3` which is formatted as `%Y%m%d`, like `20180130`.
-As of 2019-06-03, the current version of the clients_daily dataset is v6, and has a schema as follows:
+As of 2019-06-05, the current version of the addons_daily dataset is v1, and has a schema as follows:

 ```
 root